A Foolproof Strategy to Convert Web Visitors to Sales

 Using Sumo to Capture Leads from Website Traffic

 First of all, what is Sumo?
 Sumo is a suite of marketing tools aimed at conversion, analytics and social sharing.
 By using Sumo’s list builder, we were able to target our client’s visitors with content at exactly the right moment.
 We could also target them based on specific pages they had visited, how long they’d been on the site, how many pages they’d seen so far, or even by a UTM source.

 For our kitchen & bath design client, we used Sumo to display a message on the portfolio pages, but only as visitors were about to leave.
-This is called an exit intent since obviously, we don’t want them to exit the website – we want them to convert.
+This is called an exit intent since obviously, we don’t want them to exit the website – we want them to convert web visitors.
 Right before they leave, we offer them a free, downloadable guide of the client’s best projects.
 For someone at the top of the funnel who’s still pulling ideas together, this is the perfect type of content to keep them engaged.

 We also have a second list-building form set up through Sumo called scroll box.
 The scroll box only triggers when a visitor scrolls down 25% of the target page.
 The form quietly slides in from the bottom and simply asks the visitor to sign up for a newsletter.
 That’s it.